Permanent Partial Disability (PPD) L&I Settlement In Washington State

 Reread this page and understand the information presented here.

 Take a realistic view of the mental health aspects of a serious disability.
-Don’t miss out on mental health treatment and benefit if you are depressed.
+Said another way, don’t miss out on mental health treatment and benefit if you are depressed.
+Often times depression is as disabling and worth as much or more than the physical injury.

 Get informed so you can make good decisions.